 Ethiopia is an amazing country to visit.
-With its ancient history, Christian churches dug into the ground, and a whole host of amazing wildlife to see in its far-flung national parks, this country should definitely be on your travel list.
+With its ancient history, Christian churches dug into the ground, and a host of amazing wildlife in its far-flung national parks, this country should definitely be on your travel list.

-Figuring out when is the best time to visit Ethiopia, however, can be tricky.
-That’s exactly why we have created this month by month guide to the weather, temperature, and general climate of the country’s regions.
+However, figuring out when is the best time to visit Ethiopia can be tricky.
+That’s exactly why we have created this month-by-month guide to the country’s regions’ weather, temperature, and general climate.
 We’ve also made a handy guide to the best festivals in Ethiopia, so you can plan your trip with its unique celebrations in mind.

 When is the best time to visit Ethiopia?

 Weather in Ethiopia in January

 January in Ethiopia is high season.
 It’s a great time to visit Ethiopia for wildlife watching.
 You can expect clear skies and warm days, with temperatures in the capital city of Addis Ababa hovering around 17°C. Across the country, there’s an average high of 23°C and an average low of 9°C. It’s not freezing by any means, and days can be pretty mild.

 The capital sees, on average, three days of rain (13mm).
 In church-filled Axum, the temperatures are much the same, with an average of 19°C. There’s hardly any rain, making for a good climate to explore the city.
 Elsewhere, in Gondar, the weather is also great – think 24°C on average and sunny days.